-Whether enrolling online and using the My Account section of TIAA.org for ongoing monitoring, reading through action-oriented communications and publications, or speaking with our helpful consultants, advisors and service representatives, the information your employees receive is targeted to where they are on the road to retirement.
+Whether enrolling online and using the My Account section of TIAA.org for ongoing monitoring, reading through communications and publications, or speaking with our helpful consultants, advisors and service representatives, the information your employees receive is targeted to where they are on the road to retirement.

-This targeted approach is successful because we take a comprehensive look at your participant data, analyzing various cuts to better understand your employee population.
-We then apply this information and our segmentation strategy to create a comprehensive communication, education and advice plan that identifies key areas of focus, appropriate channels, messages and makes each message relevant.
+This approach is successful because we take a comprehensive look at your participant data, analyzing various cuts to better understand your employee population.
+We then apply this information and our segmentation strategy to create comprehensive communication, education and advice that identifies key areas of focus, appropriate channels, messages and makes each message relevant.

 From powerful online games like the Financial IQ Challenge, engaging webinars, online communities and a portfolio of targeted campaigns, workshops and other media — to regional financial consultants available in 120 local offices nationwide — we engage participants in the way they are most comfortable.
 They are supported by our participant call centers and the My Account section of TIAA.org which was ranked #1 by DALBAR in overall rankings.1

 3 Retirement Advisor is a third-party advice tool utilizing advice methodology by Morningstar Investment Management, LLC (“Morningstar”) which has provided an investment methodology that is the basis for the advice supplied by the TIAA Retirement Advisor.
 Affiliates of TIAA are the registered investment advisers to the TIAA-CREF Mutual Funds, Nuveen Funds, CREF accounts and the TIAA Real Estate Account, and receive fees for providing investment advisory services.
 These fees are described in the applicable prospectuses.
 The advice may vary over time and with each use.
 IMPORTANT: Projections and other information generated through the Retirement Advisor regarding the likelihood of various investment outcomes are hypothetical, do not reflect actual investment results and are not a guarantee of future results.
 The projections are dependent in part on subjective assumptions, including the rate of inflation and the rate of return for different asset classes.
 These rates are difficult to accurately predict.
 Changes to the law, financial markets or your personal circumstances can cause substantial deviation from the estimates.
 This could result in declines in the accounts’ value over short or even extended periods of time.